On this page

 The management objectives for the Tropical Rock Lobster Fishery are:

-• In accordance with the Torres Strait Treaty, to protect the traditional way of life and livelihood of Traditional Inhabitants, in particular in relation to their traditional fishing for Tropical Rock Lobster;
+- to protect the traditional way of life and livelihood of Traditional Inhabitants, in particular in relation to their traditional fishing for Tropical Rock Lobster in accordance with the Torres Strait Treaty

-• To maintain appropriate controls on fishing gear allowed in the fishery so as to minimise impacts on the environment;
+- to maintain appropriate controls on fishing gear allowed in the fishery to minimise impacts on the environment

 Growth in the Torres Strait TRL Fishery is limited to Traditional Inhabitants of the Torres Strait so as to maximise their economic development and employment opportunities.